ufo2011/lens/docs/extensions/guides/stores.md

   }
 }

-export const examplePreferencesStore = ExamplePreferencesStore.getInstance<ExamplePreferencesStore>();
+export const examplePreferencesStore = ExamplePreferencesStore.getInstanceOrCreate();
 ```

 First, our example defines the extension's data model using the simple `ExamplePreferencesModel` type.
-This has a single field, `enabled`, which represents the preference's state. `ExamplePreferencesStore` extends `Store.ExtensionStore`, which is based on the `ExamplePreferencesModel`.
+This has a single field, `enabled`, which represents the preference's state.
+`ExamplePreferencesStore` extends `Store.ExtensionStore`, which is based on the `ExamplePreferencesModel`.
 The `enabled` field is added to the `ExamplePreferencesStore` class to hold the "live" or current state of the preference.
 Note the use of the `observable` decorator on the `enabled` field.
 The [`appPreferences`](../renderer-extension#apppreferences) guide example uses [MobX](https://mobx.js.org/README.html) for the UI state management, ensuring the checkbox updates when it's activated by the user.

 Next, our example implements the constructor and two abstract methods.
 The constructor specifies the name of the store (`"example-preferences-store"`) and the default (initial) value for the preference state (`enabled: false`).
 Lens internals call the `fromStore()` method when the store loads.
 It gives the extension the opportunity to retrieve the stored state data values based on the defined data model.
 The `enabled` field of the `ExamplePreferencesStore` is set to the value from the store whenever `fromStore()` is invoked.
 The `toJSON()` method is complementary to `fromStore()`.
 It is called when the store is being saved.
 `toJSON()` must provide a JSON serializable object, facilitating its storage in JSON format.
 The `toJS()` function from [`mobx`](https://mobx.js.org/README.html) is convenient for this purpose, and is used here.

 Finally, `examplePreferencesStore` is created by calling `ExamplePreferencesStore.getInstance<ExamplePreferencesStore>()`, and exported for use by other parts of the extension.
 Note that `examplePreferencesStore` is a singleton.
 Calling this function again will not create a new store.